How to become an actuary

 University

-You can get into this job by doing a degree and then joining a graduate actuarial training scheme.
+You could start by doing a degree before joining a graduate actuarial training scheme.

-Most employers will look for a degree with a high level of mathematical skills.
+Most employers will look for a degree with a high level of mathematics.
 For example:

 - maths and statistics